DanielSteshenko/computational-theory/README.md

     - Open the repository in your web browser.

 2. **Start your Codespace:**
-    - Go to the `Code` button and select `Codespaces`, and then select `Create codespace on main`.
+    - Go to the `Code` button, select `Codespaces`, and then select `Create codespace on main`.
-    - A new tab will open in your browser, just wait for it to load and then move onto the next time.
+    - A new tab will open in your browser; just wait for it to load and then move on the next time.
 3. **Run Jupyter Notebook:
     - Within Codespaces, open a terminal and type:
     ```bash
         gh cs jupyter
     ```
     - Select the current repository
-    - Copy the token within the url, for example:
+    - Copy the token within the URL, for example:
     ```bash
     http://localhost:46649/?token=COPY_TOKEN_FROM_HERE
     ```